 There is limited data available that compare individuals enrolled in MLTSS programs to those in fee-for-service, or that assess the same individuals before and after enrollment.
 CMS has contracted for a national level evaluation of state MLTSS programs implemented via 1115 waivers.
 However, the ability to compare outcomes across states and the ability to access data needed to assess MLTSS program performance may be limited.
-In an informal survey, seven of 12 MLTSS states surveyed by CHCS and the National Association of States United for Aging and Disabilities reported improved health outcomes as a result of their MLTSS programs.87 One state reported that 77 percent of respondents to a consumer satisfaction survey said their quality of life had improved since joining an MLTSS plan.88 Some state MLTSS programs reported decreases in hospital stays and duration of those hospitals stays, and increases in non-emergency transportation utilization, potentially indicating increased provider visits.
+In an informal survey, seven of 12 MLTSS states surveyed by CHCS and the National Association of States United for Aging and Disabilities reported improved health outcomes as a result of their MLTSS programs.
+One state reported that 77 percent of respondents to a consumer satisfaction survey said their quality of life had improved since joining an MLTSS plan.
+Some state MLTSS programs reported decreases in hospital stays and the duration of those hospitals stays, and increases in non-emergency transportation utilization, potentially indicating increased provider visits.

-From a programmatic standpoint, eight states reported that MLTSS has promoted rebalancing their LTSS delivery systems, which aligns with national trends: fiscal year 2013 was the first year that HCBS accounted for just over half, or 51 percent, of LTSS spending in the United States.
-89 A few states reported decreasing or eliminating waitlists for certain services, thereby increasing access to those services.
-Other states were able to expand the number of services offered due to reductions in cost from implementing an MLTSS program, such as non-medical transportation and vision services.
+From a programmatic standpoint, eight states reported that MLTSS promoted rebalancing their LTSS delivery systems, which aligns with national trends: fiscal year 2013 was the first year that HCBS accounted for just over half, or 51 percent, of LTSS spending in the United States.
+104 A few states reported decreasing or eliminating waitlists for certain services, thereby increasing access to those services.
+Other states were able to offer additional services (e.g., non-medical transportation and vision services) due to cost reductions from implementing an MLTSS program.
 Seven states reported employing data collection to demonstrate cost and utilization trends, with one state confirming meeting savings targets and many others reporting increased budget predictability.
-90 Despite these early successes, states have experienced and continue to experience challenges in moving LTSS populations into managed care, including setting appropriate health plan capitation rates, developing sufficient LTSS provider networks, particularly in rural areas, and establishing meaningful LTSS quality metrics.
+105 Despite these early successes, states continue to experience challenges in moving LTSS populations into managed care, including setting appropriate health plan capitation rates, developing sufficient LTSS provider networks, particularly in rural areas, and establishing meaningful LTSS quality metrics.